bravo3/orm/docs/ImportantNotes.md

 * You can use only primitive data-types (int, decimal, string, bool) and \DateTime ("datetime") objects for columns
 * ID columns cannot be 'datetime' fields
 * Boolean fields are converted to integers when used in an index
+* Lexicographic sort indices are scored by serialising to a float, thus have a 7-char printable ASCII character limit

 Lazy-loading
 ------------